 Are you a learning professional looking to enhance your development process and make better learning?
 Well, that’s exactly what I’ll assist you to do with this tip series.
 So, let’s get started.

 You know, over the last decade approximately, more and more organizations have started using e-learning as how to deliver learning content.
 And while traditional instructor-led training remains very fashionable and widely used, eLearning offers some unique benefits that you simply can’t ignore.
 For starters, eLearning can be distributed globally.
 This means you’ll deliver a scalable learning solution, whether it’s to 500 learners across the country or 5,000 learners around the globe.
 E-learning also offers a uniform learning experience and message for your learners.
 With e-learning, you don’t have to depend on an instructor to deliver the content.
 You can trust that every one of your learners will receive an equivalent message.
 And this is great for compliance training, or any training that is legally regulated.
 And speaking of your learners, because most e-learning is self-paced, your learners can access your e-learning course when they need it the most.

 This is especially useful if you’re creating eLearning that will act as an on-demand performance support resource like an interactive job aid.
 And finally, because most learning is delivered through some kind of learning management system or LMS, you’ll track and report on the progress of your learners.
 You know, because learning is often created once and delivered multiple times to multiple learners in multiple locations, it all adds up to you and your organization potentially saving a lot of time and money.
-So as you think that about whether or not an e-learning course is that the right solution, confirm you’re taking the time to think about a number of the advantages it offers.
+So as you think about whether or not an e-learning course is the right solution, confirm you’re taking the time to think about a number of the advantages it offers.

 Determine if learning is the answer

 How to conduct a learning needs analysis for e-learning?